-We rely on third parties to supply and manufacture our product candidates, and we expect to continue to rely on third parties to manufacture our products, if approved.
-The development of such product candidates and the commercialization of any products, if approved, could be stopped, delayed or made less profitable if any such third party fails to provide us with sufficient quantities of product candidates or products or fails to do so at acceptable quality levels or prices or fails to maintain or achieve satisfactory regulatory compliance.
 We do not currently have, nor do we plan to acquire, the infrastructure or capability internally to manufacture our product candidates for use in the conduct of our clinical studies or for commercial supply, if our products are approved.
 Instead, we rely on, and expect to continue to rely on contract manufacturing organizations, or CMOs.
-We currently rely mainly on Lonza Sales AG, or Lonza, based in Slough, UK and Singapore for the manufacturing of the drug substance of all our products and the production cell line POTELLIGENT® CHOK1SV jointly owned by Lonza and BioWa, Inc. for clinical and commercial scale production of ADCC enhanced antibody products.
+We currently rely mainly on Lonza Sales AG, or Lonza, based in Slough, UK and Singapore for the manufacturing of the drug substance of all our products and the production cell line POTELLIGENT[®] CHOK1SV jointly owned by Lonza and BioWa, Inc. for clinical and commercial scale production of ADCC enhanced antibody products.
 Reliance on third-party providers may expose us to more risk than if we were to manufacture our product candidates ourselves.
 We do not control the manufacturing processes of the CMOs we contract with and are dependent on those third parties for the production of our product candidates in accordance with relevant regulations (such as cGMP), which includes, among other things, quality control, quality assurance and the maintenance of records and documentation.

 If we were to experience an unexpected loss of supply of or if any supplier were unable to meet our demand for any of our product candidates, we could experience delays in our research or planned clinical studies or commercialization.
 We could be unable to find alternative suppliers of acceptable quality, in the appropriate volumes and at an acceptable cost.
 Moreover, our suppliers are often subject to strict manufacturing requirements and rigorous testing requirements, which could limit or delay production.
-The long transition periods necessary to switch manufacturers and suppliers, if necessary, would significantly delay our clinical studies and the commercialization of our products, if approved, which would materially adversely affect our business, prospects, financial condition and results of operation.
+The long transition periods necessary to switch manufacturers and suppliers, if ne and the commercialization of our products, if approved, which would materi and results of operation.

-In complying with the manufacturing regulations of the FDA, the EMA and other comparable foreign authorities, we and our third-party suppliers must spend significant time, money and effort in the areas of design and development, testing, production, record-keeping and quality control to assure that the products meet applicable specifications and other regulatory requirements.
-The failure to comply with these requirements could result in an enforcement action against us, including the seizure of products and shutting down of production.
-We and any of these third-party suppliers may also be subject to audits by the FDA, the EMA or other comparable foreign authorities.
-If any of our third-party suppliers fails to comply with cGMP or other applicable manufacturing regulations, our ability to develop and commercialize the products could suffer significant interruptions.
-We face risks inherent in relying on a single CMO, as any disruption, such as a fire, natural hazards or vandalism at the CMO could significantly interrupt our manufacturing capability.
-We currently do not have alternative production plans in place or disaster-recovery facilities available.
-In case of a disruption, we will have to establish alternative manufacturing sources.
-This would require substantial capital on our part, which we may not be able to obtain on commercially acceptable terms or at all.
-Additionally, we would likely experience months of manufacturing delays as we build or locate replacement facilities and seek and obtain necessary regulatory approvals.
-If this occurs, we will be unable to satisfy manufacturing needs on a timely basis, if at all.
-Also, operating any new facilities may be more expensive than operating our current facility.
-Further, business interruption insurance may not adequately compensate us for any losses that may occur and we would have to bear the additional cost of any disruption.
-For these reasons, a significant disruptive event of the manufacturing facility could have drastic consequences, including placing our financial stability at risk.
+We and our third-party suppliers may also be subject to audits by the FDA authorities.
+If any of our third-party suppliers fails to comply with cGMP or or to develop and commercialize the products could suffer significant interruptic as any disruption, such as a fire, natural hazards or vandalism at the CMO cou Alternative production plans in place or disaster-recovery facilities available t may have to establish additional alternative manufacturing sources.
+This wo may not be able to obtain on commercially acceptable terms or at all.
+Additi delays as we build or locate replacement facilities and seek and obtain nece unable to satisfy manufacturing needs on a timely basis, if at all.
+Also, oper operating our current facilities.
+Further, business interruption insurance ma may occur, and we would have to bear the additional cost of any disruption.
+F manufacturing facility could have drastic consequences, including placing ou

-The manufacturing of all of our product candidates requires using cells which are stored in a cell bank.
-We have one master cell bank for each product manufactured in accordance with cGMP.
-Working cell banks have not yet been manufactured.
-Half of each master cell bank is stored at a separate site so that in case of a catastrophic event at one site we believe sufficient vials of the master cell banks are left at the alternative storage site to continue manufacturing.
-We believe sufficient working cell banks could be produced from the vials of the master cell bank stored at a given site to assure product supply for the future.
-However, it is possible that we could lose multiple cell banks and have our manufacturing significantly impacted by the need to replace these cell banks, which could materially adversely affect our business, prospects, financial condition and results of operations.
+The manufacturing of all of our product candidates requires using cells which a for each product manufactured in accordance with cGMP.
+Working cell banks cell bank is stored at a separate site so that in case of a catastrophic event at banks are left at the alternative storage site to continue manufacturing.
+We be from the vials of the master cell bank stored at a given site to assure product could lose multiple cell banks and have our manufacturing significantly impcould materially adversely affect our business, prospects, financial condition